EverydayCarry.com: Community-Driven Product Discovery System

 5. Feedback Loop: Community as a Signal Source

 That fed directly back into future curation and merchandising decisions.
-The community wasn’t just an audience.
-It was a source of voice-of-customer data.
+The community wasn't just watching.
+They were telling me what to make next.

 Results

-Over the following year, UGC affiliate revenue grew approximately 5× year over year (+398% on a rolling three-month basis, Aug ’24 to Aug ’25), tracked via the dedicated edcugc-20 affiliate tag.
-On TikTok, the UGC-style videos delivered 4.38M organic views across 16 videos in 2025 and grew the channel’s audience 27%—from 85K to 105K—ending a plateau that had persisted for over a year.
+Over the following year, UGC affiliate revenue grew approximately 5x year over year (≈398% on a rolling three-month basis, Aug '24 to Aug '25), tracked via the dedicated edcugc-20 affiliate tag.
+On TikTok, the UGC-style videos delivered 4.38M organic views across 16 videos in 2025 and grew the channel's audience 27% (from 85K to 105K), ending a plateau that had persisted for over a year.

 The format also drove discoverability through Google Discover, supplementing traditional search traffic in a way the buying guides alone couldn't.
 And the system increased overall publishing output.
 UGC was free to source, submissions came in consistently, and the per-submission production cost was low relative to original content.
 That meant I could publish more frequently without increasing the team or the budget.